openshift/source-to-image/README.md

     1. Sets the image's default command to `/usr/bin/run`
 1. source-to-images builds the new image from the `Dockerfile` using `docker build`

+### Philosophy

+1. Simplify the process of source -> image for most use cases (the 80%)
+2. Define and implement a workflow for incremental build that eventually uses only docker primitives
+3. Develop tooling that can assist in verifying that two different base images result in the same "docker run" outcome for the same input
+4. Use native docker primitives to accomplish this - map out useful improvements to docker build that benefit all image builders

 ### Anatomy of a source image

 Building source images is as easy as implementing two scripts.  source-to-images expects the